crossaw/Knit-Win7-Encoding-Report/Readme.md

 This is identical to what was seen under the ISO-8859-1 setting, except that the second character is visible.
 After running,

-`perl inspectHTML.pl testFile.html > bytes/htmlWin.txt`
+`perl inspectHTML.pl testFile.html > bytes/winhtml.txt`

 I see that the bytes corresponding to the first six characters of the PASTED TEXT and the KNITTED TEXT are c3 90 c5 a1 c3 90 c2 be c3 90 c2 b3.
-That is the UTF-8 encoding of <U+00D0> <U+0161> <U+00D0> <U+00BE> <U+00D0> <U+00B3>, which maps as shown above for ISO-8859-1, except that the second character is different.
+That is the UTF-8 encoding of U+00D0 U+0161 U+00D0 U+00BE U+00D0 U+00B3 (disregard spaces), which maps as shown above for ISO-8859-1, except that the second character is different.

 * U+0161 = ![](img/uni0161.png)